-The MLA was based on a large 40,000 tonne per day operation.
-Given the decline in commodity prices and increase in capital cost items since the date of the PEA, the Corporation is reviewing the scope of the project as a smaller, lower capital intensive operation.
+Initially, the MLA was based on a large 40,000 tonne per day operation.
+Given the decline in commodity prices and increase in capital cost items since the date of the PEA, the Corporation has been reviewing the scope of the project as a smaller, lower capital intensive operation.
 Discussions have been on-going with the NAMR to re-submit the MLA as a smaller scale operation.
-The NAMR has accepted this request and the required information is planned to be resubmitted to the NAMR in late 2014.
-The Corporation with a consortium of Romanian specialists will complete the required documentation for the smaller scale project Mining License Application.
-This study will likely be utilized in the future for the re-commencement of the Pre-Feasibility Study.
+The NAMR has accepted this request.